 - a) International pressure from multilateral and bilateral donors.
 The western donors took advantage of the collapse of the Soviet Union to set the stringiest conditionalties for aid on the government, for democratic reforms. - b) Disunity in KANU.
 There was pressure from individuals who had been expelled from KANU without political alternatives. - c) Existence of people who were ready to push democratic agenda ahead.
 This included the civil society, the lawyers and intellectuals.
 E.g the Law Society of Kenya led by Paul Muite and Gitobu Imanyara put pressure on the government for reforms. - d) Success of multi-party in other African countries.
 In Zambia for example, Chiluba's Movement for Multiparty Democracy defeated Kaunda's United National Independence Party. - e) Pressure from the church.
 Several church leaders, among them Alexander Muge, Bishop Henry Okullu and Rev. Timothy Njoya called upon the government to create an en environment in which Kenyans could participate in governance. - f) Massive rigging of the elections.
 The most notorious of all was the 1988 general elections, which were marred with widespread rigging. - g) The developments in Eastern Europe.
 Due to Gorbachev's liberal reforms, one party dictatorship in Eastern Europe was replaced by regimes that were more liberal. - h) Rampant corruption in particular, embezzlement and misappropriation of public funds and grabbing of public assets.
-Those who criticized were punished through
+Those who criticized were punished through detention, arbitrary arrests and other forms of intimidation.

-- detention, arbitrary arrests and other forms of intimidation. - i) Repeal of section 2A of the constitution in December 1991
+For free KCSE Notes, Exams, and Past Papers Visit https://Teacher.co.ke/ i) Repeal of section 2A of the constitution in December 1991